cutright/DVH-Analytics/Shapely wheels for Windows/readme.txt

-Shapely is notoriously frustating to install on Windows.
+Shapely is notoriously frustrating to install on Windows.
 Attached are wheels to make that process much easier.
 Files were downloaded from [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/#shapely).

 instead of typing: